TaiwanSecurityClub/VPNAPI/README.md

 # WireguardAPI

-Append your wireguard peer by run this command in your ldap account.
+Append your wireguard peer by api.

 ## Build
 1. Install golang 1.19